FREQUENTLY ASKED QUESTIONS

 Yes, we will carry oxygen on our vehicles.

-How much weight can your lift accommodate, and how do you strap down the wheelchairs?
+How much weight can your lifts accommodate, and how do you strap down the wheelchairs?

 Do you provide wheelchairs?